 Questions the ASCL recommend include: “What are the school's objectives and plans over the next few years?" and "What is the school's vision?”

-Asking questions at the end of the interview gives you the chance to show you're interested in the school and those conducting the interview.
+Asking questions at the end of the interview gives you the chance to show you're interested in not just this specific job, but also about developing yourself further.
+Use this opportunity to find out what CPD the school offers, or if there are education-related masters that the school will support.

 “I would advise people to have a few questions,” says Rae Snape, headteacher of The Spinney School in Cambridge.
 This will demonstrate that you have “have paid attention to the school, the environment and its vision".